cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 used as an auxiliary type.

 ### Signing

+To provide an acceptable user experience for client-side developers, we separate transaction encoding and signing.
+While every app defines its own transaction types for encoding purposes, we define a single standard signing type to be used across apps that leverages `google.protobuf.Any` to handle interface types. `Any` can be used to wrap any protobuf message by encoding both its type URL and value.
+We avoid using `Any` during the encoding phase because these URLs can be long and we want to keep encoded messages small.
+We are not, however, sending the "signing document" (encoded in JSON) over the wire or storing it on nodes, therefore using `Any` for signing not add any encoding overhead.

 Signing of a `Transaction` must be canonical across clients and binaries.
 In order to provide canonical representation of a `Transaction` to sign over, clients must